ethanwfang/ethanwfang/README.md

 ### <h1>Ethan Fang</h1>
 <h3>About Me</h3>

 My name is Ethan and I am an undergraduate student at Case Western Reserve University.
 I am pursuing a BS/MS degree, finishing my Bachelor's degree in 2025 with a concentration in AI and Software Engineering.
 Then, I will complete my Master's Degree in CS by 2026.
+I plan to go to grad school for Financial Engineering after obtaining my Computer Science Masters.

-I have a strong background in data science and data analysis, but I would love to learn more about honestly any topic.
+<h3>Experience</h3>

-I am currently creating deep learning models working as a Data Scientist at the Solar Durability and Lifetime Extension Center, a research institution part of the Great Lakes Energy Institute on campus.
-I am mostly doing the data cleaning work, but am creating scripts for automation of the cleaning process.
+From October 2022 to September 2023 I worked at SDLE, a materials science research lab on campus, on a computer vision XRay Diffraction (XRD) project.
+My job there was to create a script that would segment alpha and beta rings from 2-Dimensional XRD images.
+Then, I would use the obtained information to generate data about the XRD using a custom ellipse-fitting algorithm, which would prove useful to several national labs working on XRD around the United States.
+You can find the published XRD package (I generated the entire documentation using docstrings, ReadTheDocs, and sphinx) at <a href = "https://pypi.org/project/XRDimage/#description">this link.

 <a href = "https://ethanwfang.github.io/index.html">Personal Website about me!